FSLA: Everything You Need to Know

 The FSLA, which stands for the Fair Labor Standards Act, is a federal statute that controls many aspects of the employment relationship, including that sets minimum wage, overtime rules, and minimum age requirements for work.8 min read

-The FSLA, which stands for the Fair Labor Standards Act, is a federal statute that controls many aspects of the employment relationship, including that sets minimum wage, overtime rules, and minimum age requirements for work.
+The FLSA, which stands for the Fair Labor Standards Act, is a federal statute that controls many aspects of the employment relationship, including sets minimum wage, overtime rules, and minimum age requirements for work.

 The Department of Labor (DOL) enforces labor laws in the United States, and specifically, the Wage and Hour Division within the DOL administers labor regulations.
-This includes authority to order employers to pay back wages and take court action to enforce the FSLA.
-The employee or DOL can recover back wages up to two years prior to filing the court action unless the violation is found to be willful which extends the back pay period to three years.
+This includes authority to order employers to pay back wages and take court action to enforce the FLSA.
+The employee or DOL can recover back wages up to two years prior to filing the court action unless the violation is found to be willful which extends the back-pay period to three years.